What Are the Symptoms of Heavy Metal Toxicity?

 How is chelation therapy administered?

-Chelation therapy is commonly administered intravenously, although oral forms such as DMSA are also very effective.
-Functional medicine practitioners choose the method based on the patient’s toxicity level and health status, ensuring that all supportive measures are in place to optimize safety and efficacy.
-Intravenous administration offers faster results but may require clinical supervision.
+Chelation therapy is commonly administered intravenously, although oral forms such as DMSA are also effective.
+The method is chosen based on the patient’s toxicity level and overall health, with IV administration often providing faster results under clinical supervision.

 How many sessions of chelation therapy are typically needed?

-The number of sessions varies widely, typically ranging from 5 to 30 or more, depending on toxicity levels and treatment goals.
-Functional medicine practitioners closely monitor progress with regular testing, adjusting session frequency based on response and ensuring that any mineral imbalances or side effects are addressed along the way for a safe treatment course.
+The number of sessions varies widely, typically ranging from 5 to 30 or more depending on toxicity levels and treatment goals.
+Progress is monitored through testing, and session frequency is adjusted to ensure safety and effectiveness.

 What should I expect during a chelation therapy session?